alexbeams1898/vending-machine/README.md

 - Get current list of soda objects

 **GET /sodas/funds**
-- Used to get the current funds added to the machine
+- Used to get the total amount of funds currently added to the machine

 **POST /sodas/funds**
-- Used to set the current funds added to machine
+- Used to set the total funds added to machine

 Example:
 To set current funds to $3.75, use the following payload: